SModelS/smodels/docs/manual/source/RunningSModelS.rst

     SModelS can run in a parallelized fashion, splitting up the input files in equal chunks.
     *ncpus = -1* parallelizes to as many processes as number of CPU cores of the machine.
 Default value is 1.
 Warning: python already parallelizes many tasks internally.
 Therefore, do not change unless you know what you are doing!

-* *particles*: defines the particle content of the BSM model

-  * **model**: pathname to the Python file that defines the particle content of the BSM model, given either in Unix file notation ("/path/to/model.py") or as Python module path ("path.to.model").
-Defaults to *share.models.mssm* which is a standard MSSM.
-See smodels/share/models folder for more examples.
-Directory name can be omitted; in that case, the current working directory as well as smodels/share/models are searched for.

 * *database*: allows for selection of a subset of :ref:`experimental results <ExpResult>` from the |database|